bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 `include_linear_interpolation` controls whether intermediate Cartesian check poses are emitted.
 Even when they are not emitted, they are still used internally for IK, continuity, and collision checks.
+The endpoint of a Cartesian prefix before an RRT bridge is always emitted with `MoveKind::Cartesian` and without `LIN_INTERP`.
+This required waypoint preserves the Cartesian move into the bridge's start; subsequent RRT waypoints use `MoveKind::Joint`.

 ## Main Planning Strategy